 The measuring veterinarians will mark and sign the pony’s passport, on the identification page, stating the date, and the words “Refusal to Measure” and reason for the refusal in red pen.

 You will be notified if your pony measures out.
-Your national federation will be notified, and your pony will be blocked from entering in any FEI pony competition; and registered as a horse if required.
+The pony will not be allowed to be re-measured on the day.
+Your national federation will be notified, and your pony will be blocked from entering in any FEI pony competition; and registered as a horse.

 Your pony can be re-measured once during the same year at another measuring session.
 It can be measured once a year in the two following consecutive years.
 In total it may be measured four times in three consecutive years.